 Dr. Richard J. Hodes

 Vice President for Medical Affairs and Dean, UMD Medical School

 Chief of the NIH Laboratory of Molecular Medicine and Neuroscience

 An important part of the NSLC high school summer psychology program is seeing the sites around one of our nation’s greatest cities.
-These trips are designed as both sightseeing tours and exclusive educational trips specifically tailored to the Psychology field:
+These trips are designed as both sightseeing tours and exclusive educational trips specifically tailored to the psychology and neuroscience fields.

 Leadership topics tailored to the Psychology & Neuroscience program include:

 - Public Speaking

 Program tuition includes housing, all on-campus meals, course materials, academic expenses, and activities.
 Tuition also includes chartered, air-conditioned motor coaches for off-campus briefings and tours.
 Note: Students are responsible for the cost of travel to and from the program as well as individual spending money for souvenirs, laundry, and a few off-campus meals during fields trips and tours.

 Click here to view our cancellation and refund policy.